 If you like the dot art version, you can still do it without dot markers – just scroll past the download for some ideas!

 I confess, I wasn’t sure if I should go forth with this Haggadah for kids since it was spontaneous and I knew that it won’t be perfect.
 But I wanted people to have another easy option that can be assembled however you’d like, with what you have.
+It ended up being extremely popular with parents needing a super simple idea to entertain and to teach.

 What you can use for the Do a Dot Haggadah for kids if you don’t have bingo markers: